 In Sweden you cannot deduct against tax what you pay for your child’s upkeep.

 If the parents live in two different countries

 An agreement on child support made in Denmark, Finland, Iceland, Norway, and Sweden is valid in the other Nordic countries, and a set amount can be enforced in another Nordic country.

 You are obliged to pay child support (underhållsbidrag) for your child, even if the child lives or moves to and lives in a different country to the one you live in.

-If you are obliged to pay child support and move to another country, you must still pay child support for your child.
+If you are obliged to pay child support and move to another country, you must also pay child support for your child.

-If the payer and the recipient live in two different Nordic countries, the payer can choose whether the child support is set according to the regulations in the country in which the payer lives or in the country in which the recipient lives.
+If the payer and the recipient live in two different Nordic countries, the recipient can choose whether the child support is set according to the regulations in the country in which the payer lives or in the country in which the recipient lives.

 You can receive maintenance support (underhållsstöd) from Försäkringskassan even if the parent paying the support lives in a different country to Sweden.

 However, if you are the recipient and move to Denmark, Finland, Iceland, or Norway, you cannot keep the maintenance support from Försäkringskassan.
 You must contact the equivalent of Försäkringskassan in the country to which you are moving to find out how to apply for the allowance in that country,

 Who should you contact if you have questions?

 If you have any questions about child support or maintenance support, contact Försäkringskassan, +46 (0)771 - 524 524.

 In international situations involving child support between the Nordic countries, the Nordic Enforcement Convention governs all Nordic countries.
-In addition, the following conventions govern the collaboration between Sweden and the other Nordic countries in this area: The New York Convention (Denmark), the EU Maintenance Regulation (Finland), The Lugano Convention (Iceland), and The Hague Conventions and the Lugano Convention (Norway).
+In addition, the following conventions govern the collaboration between Sweden and the other Nordic countries in this area: The New York Convention (Denmark), the EU Maintenance Regulation (Finland), The Lugano Convention (Iceland), and The Hague Convention and the Lugano Convention (Norway).